Dairy Free Hot Fudge Sauce that is thick, smooth. Made with cocoa powder and coconut milk, you’d never guess it is vegan!

 I used powdered sugar instead of the regular white granulated sugar that my dad’s original hot fudge recipe used.
 The powdered sugar has just a little bit of cornstarch in it, which helps the fudge sauce to thicken up.
 If you can’t do corn, I would try using granulated sugar ( 3/4 cup instead of 1 cup) and a teaspoon of tapioca starch or arrowroot starch.

 With this vegan and dairy free hot fudge sauce recipe in your back pocket, the possibilities are endless.
+Dairy Free Hot Fudge Sauce that is thick, smooth.
+Made with cocoa powder and coconut milk, you'd never guess it is vegan!
 If you are like my dad, use up to 6 tablespoons of cocoa powder.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Serving Size: 1